aidtopia/twitchy_cat/README.md

 ![Locating the screw to anchor the return spring on the actuator](images/spring_anchor_point.jpg "Locating the screw to anchor the return spring on the actuator")

 Screw one of the larger screws that came with your actuator into the marked mounting hole.
 The hole is not threaded, but the screws are self tapping.
 Start slowly with a hand screw driver.
-Leave the head of the screw protruding 1/8" to 1/4".
+Leave the head of the screw protruding about 1/8".
 Later, this will be the mounting point for one end of the spring.

 #### Connecting the Printed Link